gunterh/ana.web.app/src/pages/products/index.md

     can be a successful way to provide expert, personalised counselling therapy for a broad spectrum of specific mental health, emotional or behavioural concerns.
-main:
-  heading: Great coffee with no compromises
-  description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg